donebyfreddy/ps_modern_smtp_m365/README.md

 ## 📚 Documentation

-Full documentation is included in the module ZIP and also available on my [Portfolio Page](https://fomencuccini.tech/MyProjects/ModernSMTP.html#documentation {:target="_blank"}.
+Full documentation is included in the module ZIP and also available on my [Portfolio Page](https://fomencuccini.tech/MyProjects/ModernSMTP.html#documentation)
 ---

 ## 🤝 Support